 The U.S. Department of Education offers loan forgiveness programs for teachers.
 The program requires teachers to work in school districts that serve low-income students for five consecutive academic years and offers up to $17,500 in loan forgiveness for Federal Stafford loans.

-"Everything has been so impressively well done.
+"Everything was so impressively well done.
 I try and tell family and friends about the quality of this program and find I am not able to convey it fully."